go-vikunja/vikunja/docs/content/doc/development/structure.md

 The single purpouse of this package is to hold the current vikunja version which gets overridden through build flags each time `mage release` or `mage build` is run.
 It is a seperate package to avoid import cycles with other packages.

-## REST-Tests

-Holds all kinds of test files to directly test the api from inside of [jetbrains ide's](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html).

-These files are currently more an experiment, maybe we will drop them in the future to use something we could integrate in the testing process with drone.
-Therefore, this has no claim to be complete yet even working, you're free to change whatever is needed to get it working for you.

-## templates

-Holds the email templates used to send plain text and html emails for new user registration and password changes.

-## vendor

-All libraries needed to build Vikunja.

-We keep all libraries used for Vikunja around in the `vendor/` folder to still be able to build the project even if some maintainers take their libraries down like [it happened in the past](https://github.com/jteeuwen/go-bindata/issues/5).

-When adding a new  dependency, make sure to run `go mod vendor` to put it inside this directory.